Graduate Academic Programs

 In accordance with the Family Educational Rights and Privacy Act of 1974 (P.L.
 39-380) Lebanon Valley College releases no student education records without written consent and request of the student or as prescribed by the law.
 Each student has access to his or her education records with exclusions only as specified by the law.

-Students may participate in the Stafford Loan Program.
-Graduate students should contact the Financial Aid Office at 717-867-6181 to discuss financial aid eligibility.
+Students may participate in the Federal Direct Stafford Loan Program.
+Graduate students can visit www.lvc.edu/finanical-aid/part-time.aspx for additional information or contact the Financial Aid Office at 717-867-6181 to discuss financial aid eligibility.

 Withdrawal from Program and College and Readmission